BIATeam/BIADocs/docs/40-DeveloperGuide/30-WorkerService/20-Hangfire Recuring Job.md

 nav_order: 20
 ---

-# Hangfire Reccuring Job
+# Hangfire Recurring Job
-This document explains how to implement a recuring job with hangfire
+This document explains how to implement a recurring job with hangfire

 ## Create the application Job